TiarkRompf/lms-clean/doc/test/scala/lms/demos/tensors/test6_tensors.md

 ## Tensor Transformation

-Although written in test folder, this demon is showing a way be build `Tensor` types based on the very simple `Frontend` in Frontend.scala.
+Although written in test folder, this demon is showing a way to build `Tensor` types based on the very simple `Frontend` in Frontend.scala.
 Remember that in `Frontend`, we provided a way to nit LMS IR graphs without using the iconic `Rep[T]`.
 Instead, we just used `case classes` to hold `Backend.Exp`s.
 We had basic things like: